Ergodic Theory: Nonsingular Transformations: Introduction and Basic Results

 \subsection{Nonsingular transformations}

-In this paper we will consider only {\it invertible} nonsingular transformations, i.e. those which are bijections when restricted to an invariant Borel subset of full measure.
-Thus when we refer to a nonsingular dynamical system $(X,\fL,\mu, T)$ we shall assume that $T$ is an invertible nonsingular transformation.
-Of course, each measure $\nu$ on $\sS$ which is {\it equivalent} to $\mu$, i.e. $\mu$ and $\nu$ have the same null sets, is also quasi-invariant under $T$.
+In this paper we will consider mainly {\it invertible} nonsingular transformations, i.e., those which are bijections when restricted to an invariant Borel subset of full measure.
+Thus when we refer to a nonsingular dynamical system $(X,\fL,\mu, T)$ we shall assume that $T$ is an invertible nonsingular transformation (unless the contrary is specified explicitly).
+Of course, each measure $\nu$ on $\sS$ which is {\it equivalent} to $\mu$, i.e., $\mu$ and $\nu$ have the same null sets, is also quasi-invariant under $T$.
 In particular, since $\mu$ is $\sigma$-finite, $T$ admits an equivalent quasi-invariant probability measure.
 For each $i\in\mathbb Z$, we denote by $\omega_i^\mu$ or $\omega_i$ the Radon-Nikodym derivative ${d(\mu\circ T^i)}/{d\mu}\in L^1(X,\mu)$.
 The derivatives satisfy the cocycle equation $\omega_{i+j}(x)=\omega_i(x) \omega_j(T^ix)$ for a.e. $x$ and all $i,j\in\mathbb Z$.